kesh45/PaymentAPI/README.md

 ![APilink](ImgGit/Capture4.PNG)
 ![APilink](ImgGit/Capture9.PNG)

-4. See the testing document to use API
+4. See the GuideApi document to be able to use the API